Ben Affleck – Capt. Rafe McCawley

 The problem with PH may be that it tried to do too much.
 It took the energetic hype/action of movies like Top Gun, folded in every Hollywood war movie John Wayne ever made, and sprinkled in a heaping helping of classic Hollywood romance.
 I kept waiting for Rafe, Danny, and Evelyn to burst into song.

 The most prominent ingredient in PH is James Cameron’s Titanic.
 It is an attempt at an epic/tragedy/romance of the same scale.
 Some of the scenes of the battleships capsizing were even filmed in Baja California on the same set they used for Titanic.
 In order to further beat to death my recipe analogy, PH is topped off, just like Titanic was, by a treacly love theme.
 In this case it wasn’t Céline Dion’s heart going on, but Faith Hill who will have you be everywhere she is or some shit.
-According to the source of all knowledge, Céline was even offered a chance to do the song but she had to turn it down because she was too busy trying to get her 90 year old husband to give her a baby.
+According to the source of all knowledge, Céline was even offered a chance to do the song but she had to turn it down because she was too busy trying to get her 90 year old husband to put a baby inside her.

 So, all these ingredients were whipped up into a souffle that is just…so…gosh darned heavy.
 The thing is 183 minutes long, and the actual attack doesn’t take place until 87 minutes into the movie.
 So, OK, a movie on an epic scale can be long.
 Ben Hur is 212 minutes long.
 Lawrence of Arabia is 216 minutes.
 Gone With the Overrated Wind is 238.